igor-diniz/Shooter-Game/docs/REPORT.md

 **Consequences**

-- We are able to change the movement strategy of enemies during the game.
+- We are able to change the movement strategy of enemies during the game;
-- We can add strategis without having to change the main code, what is in order with the Open/Closed Principle
+- We can add strategis without having to change the main code, what is in order with the Open/Closed Principal;
-- The code of the strategis is isolated from the code that uses it.
+- The code of the strategis is isolated from the code that uses it;

 ### Menu Bottoms